ifedapoolarewaju/honeyicancode/_posts/2020-4-5-Honey-I-Edited-Pythons-Vars.md

 **Honey:** Yeah well, now you know what the issue is, so it won't be costing you anymore hours in the future. \*wink\*

+*Did you enjoy reading this?
+Is something off about it?
+Please let me know in the comments*